Dulanganimesha/Simple-Text-Editor/README.md

 # Simple Text Editor Application

 Text Editor app is a Java Fx Application.
-You can add any Text and find any word and
+You can add any Text and find any word 'find' and replace 'replace' any word related 'find'

 ### How to use this repo?